LukasMarx/ai-food-blog/src/content/posts/Grilled Salmon.md

 recipeYield: "4"
 calories: 250
 recipeCuisine: "American"
+recipeInstructions:
+  [
-recipeInstructions: [ "Preheat grill to medium-high heat.
+    "Preheat grill to medium-high heat.
 Brush the salmon fillets with olive oil and season with salt and black pepper.
 Place the fillets on the grill, skin-side down.
 Cook for 4-5 minutes on each side, or until the salmon is cooked through.
 Remove the salmon from the grill and drizzle with lemon juice.
-Serve with your favorite sides." ]
+Serve with your favorite sides.", ]
 ---

 Salmon is a delicious and nutritious fish that is high in protein and omega-3 fatty acids.
 Grilled salmon is a healthy and flavorful way to enjoy this fish, and it is also very easy to make.
 In this blog post, we will show you how to make a simple and delicious grilled salmon recipe that is perfect for a healthy dinner.